MailTape/MailTape-v1/_posts/2019-06-02-James-Brandon-Lewis.md

 _Sanjay_: **"**Recorded in one take during an improvised session in Brooklyn, this piece eschews the robustness generally associated with improvisation.
 The music reveals itself slowly and in a most quiet self-effacing way.**"**

 <p id="outroduction"> That's it for this morning.
-As always, thank you so much for joining us this Sunday!
+As always, thank you so much for joining us this Sunday.
 Much love and respect to [James Brandon Lewis](http://www.jblewis.com/) for his Sunday selections, and to [Pierre-Julien Fieux](https://pierrejulienfieux.com/) for his stunning illustration.</p>